Haibane-Lain/Iwakura-Memoria/README.md

 # Iwakura Memoria

-A local, single-user web app for long-form fiction and worldbuilding.
-Write in a WYSIWYG editor, keep an Obsidian-style wiki of notes per project, track daily word counts and goals, and switch between color themes.
+A desktop application for long-form fiction and worldbuilding.
+Write in a WYSIWYG editor with real-time grammar checking, keep an Obsidian-style wiki, track daily word counts, and switch between themed palettes.
+The app runs natively via pywebview with a custom title bar, and falls back to a browser when launched with `--browser`.

 ## Quick start